slay419/Slackr/assumptions.md

 #####################   ASSUMPTIONS FOR ADMINS/OWNERS/USERS   #################
-1) Admins are the very FIRST person to ever sign up to Slackr
+1) Admins are the very FIRST person to ever sign up to Slackr.
-2) Owners are the very FIRST person to create a channel using `channels_create()`
+2) Owners are the very FIRST person to create a channel using `channels_create()`.
-3) Members are other users who can join channels
+3) Members are other users who can join channels.
-4) Owner privileges exist ONLY within the channel created
+4) Owner privileges exist ONLY within the channel created.
-5) Admin privileges exist THROUGHOUT Slackr, i.e. every channel
+5) Admin privileges exist THROUGHOUT Slackr, i.e. every channel.